F1 Score for NER: A Metric To Evaluate Precision And Recall In Named Entity Recognition tasks

 A model with high Recall detects most spam emails but might wrongly label many normal emails as spam.

-Now that we understand Precision and Recall, we can see why the F1 Score is important.
+Now that Precision and Recall are understood, it becomes clear why the F1 Score is such an important evaluation metric.

 • Precision = 0.6 (60%)